Cali, Colombia: 6 Reasons Why You'll Love It

 By Guest Author: Courtney Vondran

-I'll admit, it's not the most touristy place I've ever been.
+I'll admit, it's not the most tourist-friendly place I've ever been.
 And it's not the most beautiful.
 But damn, it is special.

-I've compiled a list of SIX reasons why Cali is a magical city you should NOT miss, followed by a few travel tips for when you get there!
+I've compiled a list of 6 reasons why Cali, Colombia is a magical city you should NOT miss, followed by a few things to do in Cali and some travel tips for when you get there!

 Cali is the salsa dancing capital of the world and boy, does it live up to it's name.
 It is absolutely incredible.
 I am a dancer, my passion is movement.